JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * we provided an 'Other' option with a free-text field.
 * Overwhelmingly, some variant on "it depends"
 * many specified one of two factors:
-* *the role of the data in the paper
+* *the role of the data in the papers
 * **"depends on the amount of data shared and the importance to the study-if just some support in discussion, acknowledgement; vs. half or more of main study, authorship."
 * **"authorship if data is primary source of analysis, otherwise acknowledgement"
 * **"depends how central the data is to the resulting paper"